DFE-Digital/get-into-teaching-api/README.md

 ### HTTP Caching

 The content that we cache in Postgres that originates from the CRM is served with HTTP ETag cache headers.
 There is a `CrmETag` annotation that can be added to an action to apply the appropriate cache headers to the response and check the request for the `If-None-Match` header.
 The ETag value changes when we sync new content from the CRM, meaning if the `If-None-Match` header matches the current `ETag` value we don't even need to fulfill the request, instead returning `304 Not Modified' immediately.

+### Postcode Geocoding

+We use postcodes to support searching for events around a given location.
+The application pulls a [free CSV data set](https://www.freemaptools.com/download-uk-postcode-lat-lng.htm) weekly and caches it in Postgres; this makes geocoding 99% of postcodes very fast.
+For the other 1% of postcodes (recent housing developments, for example) we fallback to Google APIs for geocoding.

 ## CRM Changes